-• National guidance, policies and standards adopted by individual highway authorities for inspecting and prioritising repairs should take account of cyclists' comfort and safety.
-These should then be used to assess whether or not highways authorities are liable when cyclists suffer injury or other damages due to highway defects.
+• National guidance, and the policies and standards adopted by individual highway authorities for inspecting and prioritising repairs should take account of cyclists' comfort and safety.
+These should then be used to assess whether highways authorities are liable when cyclists suffer injury or other damages due to highway defects.

-• The location and shape of a defect, and not just the depth are important.
-Special consideration needs to be given to those that:
+• For cyclists, the location and shape of a surface defect, not just the depth, are important.
+All guidance should therefore emphasise that special consideration must be given to defects that:

-- Are located towards the side of the road;

-- Are at or near junctions;

-- Are on downhill sections of roads;

-- Present cyclists with a sharp upstand on the far side of the defect;

-- Run along rather than across the path that cyclists will be taking, i.e. those which are more likely to trap a cyclist's wheel.
+- Are at or near junctions; - Are on downhill sections of roads; - Present a sharp upstand on the far side of the defect; - Run along rather than across the path that cyclists will be taking, i.e. those which are more likely to trap a cyclist's wheel.